gsilva2016/langchain-examples/vision-rag/README.md

 ## Installation

 You may choose to run the Notebook with Jupyter or Jupyter Lab.
-Ensure either packages are installed.
 We also recommend running the Notebook in a virtual environment or Conda env to ensure clean package install.

-1. First install Conda or Python Virtual Environment
+1. First install [Conda](https://github.com/conda-forge/miniforge) or Python Virtual Environment

 2. If using Python Virtual Environment: